Kentucky Knife Fight: History

-In January, 2010, David Wiatrolik announced he would be leaving the band.
+In January 2010, David Wiatrolik announced he would be leaving the band.
 After a final performance at Edwardsville's Stagger Inn on May 6, 2010, Curtis J Brewer became the newest member, taking over as the band's second guitarist and banjo player.

-In February, 2010, Jason Koenig contacted Brewer about filling in for an April, 22 show opening for Th' Legendary Shack Shakers that the band had committed to before learning of Wiatrolik's exiting plan.
+In February 2010, Jason Koenig contacted Brewer about filling in for an April 22 show opening for the Legendary Shack Shakers that the band had committed to before learning of Wiatrolik's exiting plan.
 Brewer, a musician and educator in the St. Louis area, agreed to play the show.
 At the first rehearsal with Brewer, the group was impressed enough with Brewer learning all of their songs, asked if he was interested in playing in Kentucky Knife Fight full-time.
 The first performance with Brewer on guitar and banjo was April 17, 2010, at Vintage Vinyl for Record Store Day.
-Their first official show with the current lineup was on April 22, 2010 opening for Th' Legendary Shack Shakers at The Firebird (St. Louis).
+Their first official show with the current lineup was on April 22, 2010 opening for the Legendary Shack Shakers at the Firebird (St. Louis).

 Filming for their first official music video (for the song "Love the Lonely") began in February 2011.
 The videos theme and concept was created by Holler and directed by Ryan Frank of St. Louis' First Punch Film Productions.
-St. Louis Magazine, while interviewing Holler in 2013, wrote that "...The result, Holler feels, captured the “dark, noirish, and moody” feel the group wanted, with Holler cast as a cabdriver, ferrying various St. Louis characters through a loving (or lovelorn) night.
+St. Louis Magazine, while interviewing Holler in 2013, wrote that "...The result, Holler feels, captured the 'dark, noirish, and moody' feel the group wanted, with Holler cast as a cabdriver, ferrying various St. Louis characters through a loving (or lovelorn) night.
 The song was subsequently used for the entire opening-credit sequence of the film 23 Minutes to Sunrise, directed by St. Louisan Jay Kanzler and starring Eric Roberts."

-On August 4, 2012, Kentucky Knife Fight performed in St. Louis for the release of the Misshapen Love / Love the Lonely vinyl 7" single (released on the St. Louis-based label Throwing Things Records).
+On August 4, 2012, Kentucky Knife Fight performed in St. Louis for the release of the "Misshapen Love" / "Love the Lonely" vinyl 7" single (released on the St. Louis-based label Throwing Things Records).

 On March 2, 2013, Kentucky Knife Fight released their full-length album Hush Hush to a sold-out crowd at the famed St. Louis concert venue, Off Broadway.
 The concert was filmed in its entirety and released for free online streaming.

-The band toured relentlessly after the release of "Hush Hush," but announced plans in September 2014 to end the band.
+The band toured relentlessly after the release of Hush Hush, but announced plans in September 2014 to end the band.
 Kentucky Knife Fight gave their last performance in front of a sold-out crowd on Saturday, November 22, 2014 at the St. Louis venue Off Broadway.